-Revenue Source

-Sales tax Gas, water and sewer revenue Legal Restrictions on Use See Note 9 Debt service and utility operations
+Revenue Source Sales tax Ad valorem taxes Legal Restrictions on Use See Note 9 Utility operations and street and drainage

 G. Use of Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets, deferred outflows of resources, liabilities and deferred inflows of resources and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures/expenses during the reporting period.
 Actual results could differ from those estimates.